Skip to content

 Important: Additional Restrictions May Apply in Cheshire West and Chester

-Cheshire West and Chester has conservation areas.
+Cheshire West and Chester has 95 conservation areas.
+These include Aldersey Green, Aldford, Alvanley, Ash Grove, Ashton, Bartington.
 If your property is in a conservation area, some or all permitted development rights may be restricted.
 For example, you may need planning permission for changes that would normally be permitted, including alterations to the roof, cladding, or extensions visible from a public highway.

 Cheshire West and Chester has Article 4 directions in force.
 Article 4 directions remove specific permitted development rights in defined areas.
 If your property is covered by an Article 4 direction, you may need planning permission for work that would normally be permitted.
 Contact Cheshire West and Chester planning department to check whether an Article 4 direction applies to your property.